SDGGiesbrecht/Workspace/Documentation/Contributing Instructions.md

 The available dynamic elements are:

 - `Project`: The name of the particular project. (e.g. `MyLibrary`)
-- `Administrators`: The value of the configuration option `Administrators`, which is a list of GitHub user names separated by line breaks.
+- `Administrators`: The value of the configuration option `Administrators`, a list of GitHub usernames separated by line breaks.
-- `Development Notes`: The value of the configuration option `Development Notes`, which is Markdown.
+- `Development Notes`: The value of the configuration option `Development Notes`, in Markdown.

 Customization can be especially useful when it is combined with [configuration sharing](Configuring Workspace.md#sharing-configurations-between-projects).